Drug Injury Attorneys in Florence

-Whenever you are sick or injured, you might be taking care of a family member or loved one who is ill, you have a trust that doctors will make the right decisions to help you or help your loved one get better.
+When you are sick or injured, or helping a loved one deal with illness or injury, you must be able to trust that doctors will make the right decisions to help you or help your loved one get better.
 The facts are that some medications prescribed by many doctors have ingredients that may cause the patient additional health problems or drug side effects.
-Many such medications have been investigated by the (FDA) that is the U.S. Food and Drug Administration and require warning labels, but many times patients are not always aware of these risks.
+Many such medications have been investigated by the U.S. Food and Drug Administration (FDA) and require warning labels, but many times patients are not always aware of these risks.

-If you or a loved one has been injured or become sick after taking a certain prescription medication, the drug injury lawyers at McCutcheon and Hamner Accident and Injury Lawyers can help you file a drug injury lawsuit to get you or a loved one compensated for your pain and suffering and your injury-related expenses.
-We will start working on your case today.
-Just call us 256.333.5000 of fill out the consultation form to get the experienced drug injury help you deserve.
+If you or a loved one has been injured or become sick after taking a certain prescription medication, the Florence drug injury lawyers at McCutcheon & Hamner can help you file a drug injury lawsuit to get you or a loved one compensated for your pain and suffering and your injury-related expenses.

-The Drug Injury Lawyers at McCutcheon and Hamner assisting and helping people suffering from negative drug side effects.
+The drug injury lawyers at McCutcheon & Hamner assist people suffering from negative drug side effects.

-Several prescription drugs have shown to have been linked to an increased risk of developing certain types of cancer, these include the diabetes drug Actos® and the birth control injection Depo-Provera®.
+- Cancer: Several prescription drugs have been shown to have been linked to an increased risk of developing certain types of cancer, these include the diabetes drug Actos® and the birth control injection Depo-Provera®.

-Some patients may experience forms of severe depression and suicidal thoughts after taking popular prescription drugs,such as the acne medication Accutane®.
+- Depression and suicide: Some patients may experience forms of severe depression and suicidal thoughts after taking popular prescription drugs, such as the acne medication Accutane®.

-The cholesterol drug Lipitor® can help reduce the patients risk of heart attacks and other cardiovascular issues.
+- Diabetes: The cholesterol drug Lipitor® can help reduce the patient's risk of heart attacks and other cardiovascular issues.
 But it can also affect some patients’ blood glucose levels, which can lead to the development of Type 2 diabetes.

-It’s devastating life changing event to suffer a serious injury or illness because of a medication that you trusted and was supposed to help you get better.
-But when it’s the manufacturer’s fault, you shouldn’t have to pay for your medical bills or lost wages.
-Let the drug injury lawyers at McCutcheon & Hamner Accident & Injury Lawyers you get the money you need‒submit an online form or call today.
+It is a devastating and life-changing event to suffer a serious injury or illness because of a medication that you trusted and was supposed to help you get better.
+When the injury is the manufacturer’s fault, you shouldn’t have to pay for your medical bills or lost wages.
+Let the drug injury lawyers at McCutcheon & Hamner help you get the money you need.

 Is Your Antibiotic Safe?

-In 2013 the FDA (Food and Drug Administration issued a strong warning against a popular classification of antibiotics referred to as fluoroquinolones, in the warning the FDA indicated that these antibiotics may be linked to serious,sudden,and potentially nerve damage.
+In 2013, the FDA issued a strong warning against a popular classification of antibiotics referred to as fluoroquinolones.
+In the warning, the FDA indicated that these antibiotics may be linked to serious, sudden, and potentially permanent nerve damage.

 Common Fluoroquinolone Antibiotics

-If your doctor prescribes you any of these antibiotic medications, make sure that your personal medical condition warrants antibiotic medication that comes along with the very serious adverse side effects.
+If your doctor prescribes you any of these antibiotic medications, make sure that your personal medical condition warrants the use of an antibiotic medication that may potentially bring with it very serious adverse side effects.

-Nerve damage symptoms can occur rapidly, sometimes within several days of starting use of the antibiotic medication.
-Nerve damage symptoms can last for months,the symptoms can continue after you have stopped taking the antibiotic medication.
-You need to be aware of the nerve damage dangers and the nerve damage symptoms you may experience if taking any of these antibiotics.
+Nerve damage symptoms can occur rapidly, sometimes within several days of starting the antibiotic medication.
+Nerve damage symptoms can last for months and can continue after you have stopped taking the antibiotic medication.

-Benicar was approved in 2002 and is widely used by patients suffering with high blood pressure or hypertension.
-Benicar is know by the generic name Olmesartan.
+Benicar was approved in 2002 and is widely used by patients suffering from high blood pressure or hypertension.
+Benicar is known by the generic name Olmesartan.
 Benicar is an angiotensin receptor blocker also known as an ARB.
 Benicar may be prescribed alone or with other high blood pressure medications.
-Some of these other angiotension receptor blocker drugs are Azor, Tribenzor and Benicar HCT.
+Some of these other angiotensin receptor blocker drugs are Azor, Tribenzor, and Benicar HCT.

-Benicar was first linked to spruce like enteropathy after patients at the Mayo Clinic had to be hospitalized.
+Benicar was first linked to sprue-like enteropathy after patients at the Mayo Clinic had to be hospitalized.
 These patients were thought to suffer from celiac disease.
 Celiac disease is one in which patients have an adverse reaction to gluten.
-When a gluten free diet failed to control the patients symptoms, doctors came to realize that each of these patients had been prescribed Benicar.
-After being taken off of the drug Benicar,the patients at the patients at the Mayo Clinic symptoms improved.
+When a gluten-free diet failed to control the patients' symptoms, doctors came to realize that each of these patients had been prescribed Benicar.
+After being taken off of the drug Benicar, the patients at the Mayo Clinic saw their symptoms begin to improve.

-Around 10.5 million Benicar and Olmesartan containing prescriptions were dispensed in 2012.
-After the Food and Drug Administrations (FDA) warning in 2013,many more Benicar prescribed patients came forward, reporting spruce-like enteropathy symptoms thought to be related to the drug Benicar.
+Around 10.5 million Benicar and Olmesartan-containing prescriptions were dispensed in 2012.
+After the FDA warning in 2013, many more Benicar prescribed patients came forward, reporting sprue-like enteropathy symptoms thought to be related to the drug Benicar.

 Lipitor is a drug manufactured by Pfizer Pharmaceuticals.
 Pfizer also owns a generic manufacturer named Greenstone which makes a generic form of Lipitor.
 Pfizer knew as early as 1997 that Lipitor increased the risk of diabetes.